arturslogins/MicroEvent/README.md

 ![StuffMS Message](./Docs/ChallengeOne1.png)

-Moreover, the rest of the page is completely static.
+Moreover, the rest of the page and the right menu is completely static.

 ![StuffMS Message](./Docs/ChallengeOne2.png)

+---

 ![StuffMS Message](./Docs/ChallengeOne3.png)